bebraw/html-first-demos/README.md

 })();
 ```

-I copied the resulting string, fixed a single base64 string related issue (invalid syntax), and added the file to my modified project.
+I copied the resulting string, fixed two base64 string related issues (invalid syntax), and added the file to my modified project.
+The current script seems to capture duplicate rules so likely this has to be revisited and optimized further.